BOSL BY-LAWS (Last updated, November 24, 2016)

 Loss of membership, suspension or other such disciplinary action may occur as in the opinion of a majority of the members of a Disciplinary Committee as selected by the Board of Directors.
 Unsportsmanlike, dishonest, repeatedly disruptive or drunk and disorderly behaviour may result in action taken by a Disciplinary Committee.
 The Committee shall also have full power in the enforcement of the rules of Slo-Pitch as adopted by the Corporation.

 The Burlington Oldtimers SloPitch League is a draft league with an intention to maximize player movement between teams from season to season.
 No mechanism (save for draft limitations set by the elected Board of Directors), formal or informal, shall be permitted to cause or prevent a particular player being on the same team as any other player or player.
 Exception: on a one-time basis, a reasonable request to play with a family member, if approved by the elected Board of Directors, will be enforced.

-Effective September 11, 2017, returning members from the previous season, provided their registration has been accepted by the elected Board of Directors and their registration payment has been made by September 30th, will receive first priority for placement in the annual player draft.
-Registration after this time will be open and inclusive and will be on a first come, first served basis for the following season.
+Returning members from the previous season, provided their registration has been accepted by the elected Board of Directors and their registration payment has been made by September 30th, will receive first priority for placement in the annual player draft.
+Registration after this time, registration (which includes the required payment to be considered complete) will be open and inclusive and will be on a first come, first served basis for the following season.
 The registration period will be determined by the sitting Board of Directors and communicated to all existing and potential members via the League Website along with any other form of communication deemed acceptable by the Board.
 The Board of Directors reserves the right to set the limit of members in any given year based on, but not limited to, number of teams and/or number of players per team.